Detox and lose weight with Ayurveda

 By cleansing and detoxifying the body, the process helps to re-build the natural fire within the body (Agni) which naturally burns the little leftover toxins at the cellular level, preventing it from re-forming and helping to regain the normal digestive process once again, thus helping to lose and maintain weight effectively.

-The oil taken for Udvartana, is sesame based which is hot in potency and is infused with herbs which create lightness, dryness, roughness, remove the blockages & stiffness, and also have a ‘cutting or liquefying action’ on the fat tissue.
-This oil also takes care that the skin does not become dry superficially & remains soft & supple after the treatment.
+The oil taken for Udvartana is sesame based which is hot in potency and is infused with herbs which create lightness, dryness, roughness, remove the blockages and stiffness, and also have a ‘cutting or liquefying action’ on the fat tissue.
+This oil also takes care that the skin does not become dry superficially and remains soft and supple after the treatment.

-This herbal paste (powders & oils) when rubbed on the body in a specific manner creates friction, which open the pores, remove blockages in vessels, increase the heat in the tissues & percolates inside to stimulate fat metabolism.
+This herbal paste (powders and oils), when rubbed on the body in a specific manner, creates friction, which opens the pores, removes blockages in vessels, increases the heat in the tissues and percolates inside to stimulate fat metabolism.

-Once the paste is rubbed on the body & the massage is over, the guest is asked to sit in an herbal steam chamber where the head of the person remains outside the steam chamber, so that they can stay in for a longer time.
+Once the paste is rubbed on the body and the massage is over, the guest is asked to sit in a herbal steam chamber where the head of the person remains outside the steam chamber so that they can stay in for a longer time.
 Over here, a lot of excess water is lost from the body.
 In addition, as the pores open the herbal oil mixed with the paste percolates deeper into the skin inducing its fat liquefying properties, doing its work as mentioned above.

-Cleanses & revitalises the skin and removes body odour.
+cleanses and revitalises the skin and removes body odour

-The blockages in the blood vessels are removed & pores open, removing body stiffness, facilitating better absorption of oils etc. through the skin.
+the blockages in the blood vessels are removed and pores open, removing body stiffness, facilitating better absorption of oils etc. through the skin

-Though Udvartana is widely used to get a well-toned body, the actual outcome is highly individualized based on the specific need; hence the consultation with the Ayurveda physician becomes extremely important.
+Though Udvartana is widely used to get a well-toned body, the actual outcome is highly individualised based on the specific need; hence the consultation with the Ayurveda physician becomes extremely important.

 Some of the therapeutic benefits of Shirodhara are:

-Based on the consultation, the Ayurveda physician chooses the appropriate combination of herbs & oils.
-This combination, especially chosen for the individual (depending on his/her body constitution, climate & ailment etc.) would yield the specific result that one is looking for.
+Based on the consultation, the Ayurveda physician chooses the appropriate combination of herbs and oils.
+This combination, especially chosen for the individual (depending on his/her body constitution, climate and ailment etc.) would yield the specific result that one is looking for.

 Grains - Barley, corn flower, bran or jawar.

-Drinking lukewarm water continuously could get you rid of the sweet craving or snacking after or in between meals.
+Drinking lukewarm water continuously could help reduce sweet cravings after or in between meals.

-Avoid Yogurt, as it has a property to create blockages in various channels in the body, thus aiding in sluggish digestion and formation of Ama.
+Avoid yoghurt, as it has a property to create blockages in various channels in the body, thus aiding in sluggish digestion and formation of Ama.

-Ayurveda caters to more than three hundred herbs, out of which some herbs directly and others indirectly help in losing the extra weight in the body.
+Ayurveda caters to more than 300 herbs, out of which some herbs directly and others indirectly help in losing the extra weight in the body.

-These herbal remedies change according the level of five elements in the body and hence it is most important to take them only after the advice of an Ayurveda physician with regular follow ups.
+These herbal remedies change according to the level of five elements in the body and hence it is most important to take them only after the advice of an Ayurveda physician with regular follow-ups.

 Exercise: Ayurveda recommended following a farmer’s lifestyle and diet in India if you were obese.
-It meant doing a lot of physical work under the hot Sun and eating a very moderate and fat free diet.
+It meant doing a lot of physical work and eating a moderate diet.